 - For being effective, terminologists need to focus on locally established guidelines rather than following or copying the models and patterns from the other experiences.

-- Wüsterian principles are still followed by and employed in ISO documents and some other terminological centres.
+- Wüsterian principles are still followed by and employed in ISO documents and some other terminological centers.
 This reveals the fact that being right or wrong is a relative notion.
 An idea or a methodology can be applicable and useful in one context, while the contrary would happen in another context.

 - Recognizing the diversity and respecting differences are essential elements for establishing the most appropriate and convenient terminological methodologies and guideline .